Purpose and scope

 Background

-From 1 July 2021, the Digital Transformation Agency was given whole-of-government responsibility for managing strategic coordination and oversight functions for digital and ICT investments, including during the delivery phase.
+From 1 July 2021, the DTA was given whole-of-government responsibility for managing strategic coordination and oversight functions for digital and ICT investments, including during the delivery phase.

-• Achieve carefully planned, targeted and fit for purpose assurance for all in-scope investments, with assurance information applied effectively to improve the quality of decisions by Senior Responsible Officials (SROs) and governance boards.
+• deliver carefully planned, targeted and fit for purpose assurance for all in-scope investments, with assurance information applied effectively to improve the quality of decisions by Senior Responsible Officials (SROs) and governance boards

-• Realise clear escalation processes which help agencies take decisive early action to recover investments at higher risk of not delivering expected benefits.
+• use clear escalation processes which help agencies take decisive early action to recover investments at higher risk of not delivering expected benefits

 Learn more about the DTA’s broader digital and ICT investment oversight role.